 On Timescale Cloud, minor software updates are handled automatically by us, and you do not need to perform any actions.

-Non-critical software updates are applied during a maintenance window that you can define to suit your workload.
-If we detect a security vulnerability that affects you, we might need to perform maintenance outside of the scheduled maintenance window.
+Most updates that we perform on your Timescale Cloud services are applied during a maintenance window that you can define to suit your workload.
+However, if we detect a critical security vulnerability that affects you, we might need to perform maintenance outside of the scheduled maintenance window.

-Upgrades are performed as zero-downtime upgrades during maintenance windows.
+In most cases, the updates that occur during your maintenance windows do not require any downtime.
 This means that there is no outage of your services during the upgrade.
 However, all connections and transactions in progress during the upgrade are reset.
-In most cases, the database connection is automatically restored after the reset.
+Usually, the database connection is automatically restored after the reset.

 Non-critical upgrades are made available before the upgrade is performed

 upgrade at any time.
 However, after the time expires, usually around a week,

 the upgrade is triggered automatically in the next available maintenance window

 for your service.
 You can configure the maintenance window so that these